SUPERSET

 What is Preset Cloud?

 Preset's founder and CEO is Max Beauchemin, the original creator of Apache Superset.
-At Preset, we're the experts of Superset and we're proud to be the leading vendor offering Apache Superset as a cloud hosted service.
-In addition to all of the features that Superset has out of the box, we add the following:
+At Preset, we're the experts of Superset and are proud to be the leading vendor offering Apache Superset as a cloud hosted service.
+In addition to all of the features that Superset has out of the box, Preset Cloud offers the following:

-• Preset Manager: our admin layer that lets you create multiple Superset workspaces and manage permissions using role-based access control (RBAC)
+• Preset Manager: The admin layer that lets you deploy multiple Superset workspaces in one click and manage user access permissions using role-based access control (RBAC).

-• Documentation & Training: we maintain high quality end-user focused documentation and also offer training
+• Documentation & Training: The Preset team maintains high quality end-user focused documentation and offers live training and office hours.

 Data Sources